melanieyes/retail-store-sql-nosql/README.md

 ## Features
 - **SQL Integration**: MySQL is used for relational data storage and operations.
 - **NoSQL Integration**:
-  - MongoDB for managing semi-structured and document-based data.
+  - MongoDB (Cloud) for managing semi-structured and document-based data.
-  - Redis for caching and handling fast key-value store operations.
+  - Redis (Cloud) for caching and handling fast key-value store operations.
 - **Retail Operations**:
   - Product inventory management.
   - Customer information tracking.